Video Game / The Visitor

 - Smelly Skunk: Eating a skunk gives the parasite the ability to spray foul-smelling gas.
 Said skunk also acts as an obstacle by gassing the parasite whenever it gets close.

 - Telepathic Spacemen: While not telepathic, the little worm is telekinetic.

-- Things that Go Bump in the Night: The parasite can become a monster under someone's bed.
+- Things That Go "Bump" in the Night: Invoked.
+The parasite can become a monster under someone's bed.

 - To Serve Man: The one ending of the first game results in you eating the survivor.
-He was cruncy.
+He was crunchy.

 - Villain Protagonist: You're a vicious alien parasitoid.